-A client who fed Solmin for decades changed to chelated minerals, and his animals started to show deficiency symptoms, which they hadn't for the previous 20 years.
-Another changed from chelated minerals to Solmin, which with other improvements, reduced milk fever from about 10% to almost none, with a dramatic improvement in overall animal health.
+Some of us find it more economical to add more of a non-chelated mineral, rather than use the much more expensive chelated minerals, for no known benefit.
+A client who fed Feedtech minerals for decades changed to chelated minerals, and his animals started to show deficiency symptoms, which they hadn't for the previous 20 years.
+Another changed from chelated minerals to DeLaval Feedtech minerals, which with other improvements, reduced milk fever from about 10% to almost none, with a dramatic improvement in overall animal health.